-My opinions, my thoughts, my tribute and my memories of PAM and
+My opinions, thoughts, tribute and memories of 'PAM' (Prairie Aviation

 "The